jsoung/i4g/docs/dev_guide.md

 This command orchestrates the bundle builder, screenshot synthesis, OCR, semantic extraction, manual ingest demo, and review-case seeding.
 It automatically adds the project `src/` folder to `PYTHONPATH`, so running from an editable install (`pip install -e .`) is optional.
 If Tesseract is missing it falls back to the downstream steps and prints a reminder—you can rerun with `--skip-ocr` if you plan to install OCR tooling later.

+Key switches:
+- `--skip-ocr`: bypass screenshot synthesis, OCR, and semantic extraction (useful when you only need fresh vector/structured stores or do not have Tesseract installed yet).
+- `--skip-vector`: skip the manual ingest demo; existing Chroma/SQLite artifacts will remain untouched.
+- `--reset`: remove generated artifacts before rebuilding; omit for an incremental refresh.

+The first run primes embeddings and Chroma metadata, so it can take a couple of minutes.
+Subsequent runs reuse cached models and complete faster.

 Prefer a manual walkthrough or need to re-run a single stage?
 Use the individual helpers below.

 1. **Download + Normalize Scam Text Bundles**